nlesc-ave/ave-rest-service/README.md

 ## Deploy using Docker

 A Docker image is available on [Docker Hub](https://hub.docker.com/r/ave2/allelic-variation-explorer/).

+The Docker image contains the [ave-app](https://github.com/nlesc-ave/ave-app) as the web-based user interface.

 The Docker image contains no data it must be supplied using volumes.
 It expects the following volumes: